 That concludes our discussion.
 The product attributes you’ve chosen will appear on your product page.

 That’s all!
-Product attributes, tags, and product categories in your WooCommerce store have now been updated and improved.
-With this additional knowledge, you will provide a more informative and visually appealing shopping experience to your customers, resulting in more sales and happier customers.
+Product attributes, tags, and product categories in your WooCommerce store have been updated and improved.
+This additional knowledge will provide a more informative and visually appealing shopping experience to your customers, resulting in more sales and happier customers.